 The other day, someone at a store in our town read that a methaphetamine lab had been found in an old farmhouse in the adjoining county and asked an older gentleman a rhetorical question.
 "Why wasn't there a drug problem when you were young?"

-The man replied: "I had a drug problem when I was young:
+The man replied: "I had a drug problem when I was young: I was drug to church on Sunday.

 I was drug to church for weddings and funerals.